oliver-szymanski/MapTool-jadebringer-frameworks/README.md

 ![Variable inspector/manipulator](docs/variable-inspector.png "Variable inspector/manipulator")

+## Features for everyone

+- shows chat in fullscreen
+- shows initiative in fullscreen
+- center map with `/call maps_center`
+- show the whole map with `/call maps_extent`
+- have some build in buttons (e.g. for center map) by calling `/call frames_showAllFrames`

-## Features
+## Features especially for macro developers

 - have a `/call functionName(parameters)` chat macro to call any function via chat
     - try with `/call frames_showAllFrames` followed by a later `/call frames_hideAllFrames` ;)
-- shows chat in fullscreen
-- shows initiative in fullscreen
-- show new button frames in window mode and in fullscreen
+- use new button frames in window mode and in fullscreen
     - can be dragged, resized, minimized
     - have buttons to call macros with title or icon
     - buttons can be created, deactivated or hidden via macros